ThaisAFM/sialylation_database/README.md

 ## Data availability

 1. The InterProScan output files for the reference sequences (input for the interproscan_ref_summary.ipynb notebook) are avaiable in the `interproscan_refs/` directory
+2. The InterProScan output files for the initial database sequences (input for the signatures_comparison.ipynb notebook) are avaiable in the `interproscan_outputs.tar.gz/` directory
-2. Final curated FASTA sequences are available in the `sialylation_final_fastas/` directory
+3. Final curated FASTA sequences are available in the `sialylation_final_fastas/` directory
 4. Dataframes mapping internal sequence codes to original FASTA headers are available in the `Headers/` directory